ant-louis/big-data-platform/assignment-3-784915/reports/Assignment-3-Report.md

 #### Results of the analytics
-The results of the analytics can be found in the file *code/client/result_analytics.log*.
+The results of the analytics can be found in the file *logs/result_analytics.log*.
 It shows the result messages of both the *MyProcessWindowFunction* and the *GlobalStatisticsFunction*.
 These two can be differentiated by the field "Message Type" in the received *.json* files.
 The message type is set to "WindowStreamingAnalytics" for the result of *MyProcessWindowFunction*, and to "GlobalStreamingAnalytics" for the result of *GlobalStatisticsFunction*.
 In addition, this *.log* file also contains messages of the type "DeserializationError", which happens when an input line has not been deserialized properly (see next point for further explanations).

 #### Performance observations
 Flink seems to manage very well the incoming records of the customers, performing near real-time analytics that is observable when user launches to terminal consoles, one that produces (send) the data, and the other that shows the resulting analytics coming from Flink.
-One can see that these analytics messages are arriving nearly as soon as the data is sent on the customer side.
+One can see that these analytics messages are arriving nearly as soon as the data is sent from the customer.

 ### 4. Presentation of the tests and management of wrong data

 #### Tests
-As previously mentioned, the testing of the analytics was tested by considering a demo customer who sends data from the BTS dataset to mysimbdp platform.
-All the implementation, debugging and observations were realized with this demo user.
-However, the platform was later tested with mutliple customers sending at the same time their sensor's data (same dataset consider for ease of the demo) and expected the analytics from their *customerstreamapp* (same for everyone for ease of the demo) in return.
-Flink handled properly the analytics of the customers with nearly no delay.
-Here is the total time that it took to get the analytics back for all customers:
+As previously mentioned, the testing of the analytics was performed by considering a demo customer who sends data from the BTS dataset to mysimbdp platform and receives the corresponding analytics of his *customerstreamapp*.
+The result analytics of this demo can be found in the *result_analytics.log* file from the *logs/* repository.
+These analytics were observed for some chosen data points and proven to be correct.

+In addition, the platform was later tested with multiple customers sending at the same time their sensor's data (same dataset consider for ease of the demo) and expecting the analytics from their *customerstreamapp* (same for everyone for ease of the demo) in return.
+These tests were implemented thanks to two Python scripts: *perf_toggle_Ntimes* that has been executed first and basically launches N Flink jobs in the Docker container, one for each customer (eeach customer having his own input and output queues), and *perf_test.py* that measures the total time that Flink took to send back all the analytics to all customers.
+Results shown that Flink handled properly the analytics of the customers with nearly no delay.
+Here is the total time that it took to get the analytics back for all customers (for a demo dataset of 1000 lines):
 * With 1 customer (expecting 1000 analytics messages): 1.057348151000042 s
 * With 2 customers (expecting 1000 analytics messages each): 1.274434758001007 s
 * With 5 customer (expecting 1000 analytics messages): 1.134677820956771 s

-* With 10 customers (expecting 1000 analytics messages each): 1.380097125 s
+Hence, increasing the number of users seems not to modify the responsiveness of Flink that still performs the analytics of each customer in a near real-time delay.

 #### Handling wrong data